10 project management challenges (and how to overcome them)

 Every project begins with estimates.
 A large margin of error at this stage could mean that the project is doomed from the start.

-• Making the wrong decision at this point could not only mean throwing yourself into the fire by taking on an impossible project, but it could also make your organization lose valuable time and resources.
+- Estimating the feasibility and importance of the project — making a wrong decision at this point could not only mean throwing yourself into the fire by taking on an impossible project, but it could also make your organization lose valuable time and resources.

 Solution: Ask for help when making estimates

-The good news is that there are steps even an inexperienced project manager can take to avoid a catastrophe related to poor project estimates:
+The good news is that there are steps even an inexperienced project manager can take to avoid a catastrophe related to poor project estimates.

-So, the first step is talking to all the project stakeholders and figuring out exactly what is required of you.
+The first step is talking to all the project stakeholders and figuring out exactly what is required of you.

-Talk to your team — The good news is that, with a lot of projects, you don’t work alone and don’t have to be an expert at everything.
+Then, talk to your team — with a lot of projects, you don’t work alone and don’t have to be an expert at everything.

 Estimating the time and budget for each of these individual tasks and then summing them up will create a much more accurate estimate of the baselines than trying to do it for the project as a whole.